dannystewart/launcher-monitor/README.md

 - **No arguments**: Normal startup with notification
 - **`-silent` or `/silent`**: Start without showing startup notification (perfect for startup scripts)

-## Troubleshooting

-### Script doesn't detect processes

-- Verify process names in Task Manager (Details tab)
-- Process names are case-sensitive
-- Don't include the `.exe` extension in configuration

-### Launcher closes too quickly/slowly

-- Adjust the main timeout in configuration (minutes)
-- Adjust the force close timeout for stubborn launchers (seconds)
-- Check the log file to see timing information

-### Script not working

-- Make sure **AutoHotkey v2** is installed (not v1.1)
-- Check if antivirus is blocking the script
-- Run as administrator if needed

 ## Log File

 The script creates `launcher_monitor.log` with timestamps for: